adamwan-nexplore/guidebook-nxp-hk/how-we-share/effective-meeting.md

 ### Duration of the meeting

-30 mins is the most ideal :blush:
+The most ideal duration of the meeting is around 30 ~ 60 mins :blush:

 - Be avoid to have meeting longer than 1 hour :tired_face:
 - Always prefer multiple short sessions instead :fast_forward: